nonlocal/mandalbiswadip.github.io/_posts/2020-04-01-attention-rnn.md

-# Neural Machine Translation by Jointly Learning to Align and Translate
+# Attention Mechanisms in Deep Learning

 Review of the Attention paper.